 'Apathy is deadly': Gun violence takes center stage at 2024 Texas Democratic Convention

-The message was clear at the Texas Democratic Party Convention, "apathy is deadly, hopelessness is deadly" when it comes to fighting against gun violence and demanding stricter gun control laws.
+The message was clear at the Texas Democratic Convention: "Apathy is deadly, hopelessness is deadly" when it comes to fighting against gun violence and demanding stricter gun control laws.

-"It's obviously very difficult to advocate for it, but our numbers are growing," said David Hogg, a gun control activist and survivor of the 2018 Parkland, Florida high school shooting.
+"It's obviously very difficult to advocate for it, but our numbers are growing," said David Hogg, a gun control activist and survivor of the 2018 Parkland, Fla., high school shooting.
 "Democrats are no longer running (away) from gun control.
 They're running on it in most instances.
 We're showing that it's a winning issue.
-It's going to take time though."
+It's going to take time, though."

-Hogg was one of several speakers at a "Stop Gun Violence" panel at the Texas Democratic Party Convention, which is being held between Thursday, June 6 to Saturday, June 9, at the El Paso Convention Center.
-Nearly 70 people attended the "Stop Gun Violence" panel.
+Hogg was one of several speakers at a "Stop Gun Violence" panel Friday at the Texas Democratic Convention, which wrapped up Saturday, at the El Paso Convention Center.

 Hogg received a standing ovation when he entered the conference room.
 After his speech, he was mobbed by attendees asking for photos and to continue discussing gun control laws with him.